 When to Use Value Engineering

 Technically speaking, there is no right or wrong time to value engineer a part or project.
 However, the further along you are in your project, the harder it is for the value engineering process to add value to your project.
-The goal would be to value engineer projects on at their inception and evaluate all the criteria to give you the best value and the best quality product for your application.
+The goal would be to value engineer projects at their inception and evaluate all the criteria to give you the best value and the best quality product for your application.
 Taking a close look at the direction a project is heading before anything is set in stone will save you valuable time later in the project by not having to change processes or make revisions to parts.

 Why Use Value Engineering?